This is a review covering the Vanguard exchange-traded-fund (ETF) also known as VIG.

 Then transfer some money into your newly opened brokerage account.
 And finally, buy shares of VIG, or any other stock of your choosing.

-You can buy as few as one share or buy more if you like.
-1 share of VIG will cost you a little more than $100.
+You can buy as few as 1 share or buy more if you like.
+1 share of VIG doesn’t cost much.
 So you do not need a lot of money to get started.

 But you do need a brokerage account.
 Both of the following options allow you to trade stock for free.
 That means no commissions are charged for your purchase of shares.